threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ![image](https://hackmd.io/_uploads/BJvjIc65le.png)

-This is a blackbox web challenge and the flag is stored as password of `admin` account .we have a register form:
+This is a blackbox web challenge and the flag is stored as password of `admin` account.
+We are given a register form:

 ![image](https://hackmd.io/_uploads/SkS-vcacge.png)

-When registered, there is a note making website, but there is not XSS here.
+After registration, we can access a note-making website.
+However, there is no XSS vulnerability here.

 ![image](https://hackmd.io/_uploads/B1yUwcacll.png)